Cwarcup/notes/Data-Structures/arrays.md

 Sometimes called lists and orders data sequentially.
 If you need to iterate over some data, one by one, arrays are the best choice.
 ![Arrays](/images/arrays.png)

+# When to use an array

+Pros:

+- fast loop ups: good if you know which index you want to look up
+- fast push/pop: adding/removing to/from the end of array
+- ordered

+Cons:

+- slow inserts: have to shift the array
+- slow deleted
+- fixed size (if using static arrays)

 ```
 const string = ['a', 'b', 'c', 'd'];
 //4*4 = 16 bytes of storage.